 OVC manages more than 17,000 hospital visits every year at their Health Sciences Centre, providing everything from advanced cancer treatment, to specialized referral care and emergency services, for animals of all shapes and sizes.

 This scanner will allow OVC to train future veterinarians in a way that was impossible before.
-They'll be able to better treat large animals, and study what happens to them as they age and/or injure themselves, thus allowing all of us as animal caregivers to provide better care for our friends.
+They'll be able to better treat large animals, and study what happens to them as they age and/or injure themselves, thus allowing all of us as animal caregivers, rescuers and sanctuaries to provide better care for our friends.
 And, it will save lives in emergency situations, while providing piece of mind to countless people, because we'll finally have the tools they need to care for their loved ones, if/when a crisis occurs.